burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 8. You can only call `const` member functions for `const` objects.
 You should, therefore, specify all member functions that do not change the object for which they are called `const`.

-9. Static member functions cannot be `const`, because a static member function is not associated with any class object (or with any other object in runtime).
+9. Static member functions cannot be `const`, because a static member function is not associated with any class object (or with any other object at runtime).
 Therefore, there is no `this` pointer, and the `const` property is not applied to them.
-Making `const` static methods of the class leads to compile-time error.
+Making `const` static methods of the class leads to a compile-time error.

 10. The primary purpose of operator overloading is to increase the readability of the code.